 RMTC artist in residence Henry Scott will direct the fact-inspired play that mixes real and imagined characters in a highly theatrical world that the playwright calls “the Deep South of the imagination,” where Civil Rights and the freedom to read are challenged in 1959 Montgomery and beyond.
 In the play, Garth Williams’ real-life children’s book about a black rabbit marrying a white rabbit raises the ire of a segregationist state senator, E.W.
 Higgins, who targets the formidable state librarian, Emily Reed.
 The character of Garth Williams jumps into the story, playing multiple characters and helping to populate a drama that explores the soul of the South and the spirit of America.

 The Red Mountain cast of Alabama Story includes Jennifer Price as Emily Wheelock Reed; Ron Dauphinee as Garth Williams, Birmingham native Kyle Holman as Senator E.W.
-Higgins, Kristen Sharp as Lily Whitfield, Birmingham native Brandon McCall as Joshua Moore as David Strickland as Thomas Franklin.
+Higgins, Chelsea Reynolds as Lily Whitfield, Birmingham native Brandon McCall as Joshua Moore as David Strickland as Thomas Franklin.
 Gina Mallisham is the stage manager.
 (RMTC rehearsals begin Feb.
 27, the same day that rehearsals begin in Washington, DC, for a March 22-April 15 staging by Washington Stage Guild.)